deephdc/deep-docs/source/user/howto/add-to-DEEP-marketplace.rst

 The code repo
 ^^^^^^^^^^^^^

 This is the repo containing the code of your model.
-If you are adding a service (ie. a trained model) the weights of the trained model must be stored in your personal storage services (e.g Google Drive, Dropbox, etc).
+If you are adding a service (ie. a trained model) the weights of the trained model must be stored in a location accessible over a network connection, so that your container can download them upon creation.
 A few MUSTs your code has to comply with in order to ensure compatibility and ease of use:

 * your code must be packaged in order to be ``pip`` installable.
 This should be the default behaviour if you used the :doc:`DEEP cookiecutter template <../overview/cookiecutter-template>` to develop your code.
 * your code must be integrated with the DEEPaaS API.
 Check :ref:`this guide <user/overview/api:Integrate your model with the API>` on how to do this.